brotatotes/bht-automation/bht gen 1/Matthew/Chapter 8/Matthew 8 16 bht.md

 3. "On the Sabbath they would not even bring their sick to be healed; but as soon as it was closed, on the evening of the same day, they came in multitudes to be cured."

 ### Archibald T Robertson:
-1. "A beautiful sunset scene at the close of the Sabbath day."
+1. "A beautiful sunset scene at the close of the Sabbath day" - This quote highlights the picturesque setting of the event, creating a vivid image in the reader's mind.

-2. "Then the crowds came as Jesus stood in the door of Peter's house."
+2. "Then the crowds came as Jesus stood in the door of Peter's house" - This quote emphasizes the overwhelming response of the people, indicating the popularity and significance of Jesus' presence.

-3. "He healed them 'with a word.'"
+3. "He healed them 'with a word'" - This quote showcases the extraordinary power and authority of Jesus, as he was able to heal the sick simply by speaking.

-These quotes highlight the picturesque setting of the scene, the gathering of the crowds around Jesus, and the miraculous healing power of Jesus' words.

 ### John Gill:
 1. "Such possessions, through divine permission, were frequent; that Christ, who was come in the flesh, might have an opportunity of showing his power over Satan, and giving proof of his deity and Messiahship."